fendit/MP/ExpensesTracker/ReadMe.md

 1. Setting up limit (or budget) in each category
 1. Warning message if the limit (budget) in each category exceeds
 1. Donut chart in terms of months (subplots)
+1. GUI of Expenses Tracker with PyQt, tkinter etc

 ### Intuition
 This script is to show that: